Guide to Protecting Your Brand Online

 Reputation Damage and Decreased Customer Trust

-81% of customers are less likely to buy again from a brand if they have a data breach.
+87% of customers are willing to take their business elsewhere if a brand they buy from has a data breach.
 Not just that, customers develop negative opinions if they get tricked by your company's name or logo, even when it's not your fault.
 Brands not taking the necessary steps might even lead regular customers to avoid their products so as not to fall victim to scams.

 Revenue Loss